DBinary/dbinary.github.io/_pages/about.md

 ***
-**I am pleased to recommand my collaborator Peng Liu, an outstanding undergraduate student at University of Science and Technology Beijing, who has finished with two co-first research article, obtained national scholarship, achieved a top 2% ranking of his class.
-Peng is currently looking for a Ph.D. position of 2025 Fall.
+**I am pleased to recommand my collaborator Peng Liu, an outstanding undergraduate student at University of Science and Technology Beijing, who has finished two co-first research article, obtained national scholarship, and achieved a top 2% ranking of his class.
+Peng is currently looking for a Ph.D. position major in Computer Science and Technology for Fall 2025.
 Feel free to email me if you have interest.**

 ***